Terms of Service

 The Network includes both User Content and Society Content (collectively, “Network Content”).
 We respect intellectual property rights and expect users of our Network to do so as well.
 Network Content is protected by United States and international copyright.
 Users are permitted to use the User Content and Society Content as described below.

 The Network allows users who have registered for an account to share content on the Network, including publishing or commenting on a blog, posting material or links, submitting a question, submitting resources for teaching and learning, sharing the user’s profile information and images, and otherwise making material available on the Network (collectively, “User Content”).

 If you provide any User Content, you are solely and entirely responsible for that User Content.
-You warrant and represent that: (i) you either own or otherwise have acquired all of the rights necessary to submit the User Content that you provide to the Network, including all of the rights necessary for the MLA or the relevant Society to reproduce, distribute, publicly display and perform, and otherwise make available the User Content on the Network; (ii) your User Content does not and will not violate these Terms or any third party’s copyright, trademark, patent, trade secret, right to privacy or publicity, or any other proprietary, personal, or other right of any kind; (iii) you are under no obligation that would in any way interfere with or prohibit your disclosure or use of the User Content you provide; and (iv) your User Content contains no material or information furnished to you in confidence or with the understanding that it would not be disclosed or published.
+You warrant and represent that: (i) you own, have acquired, or claim under the principle of fair use all the rights necessary to submit the User Content that you provide to the Network, including all the rights necessary for the MLA or the relevant Society to reproduce, distribute, publicly display and perform, and otherwise make available the User Content on the Network; (ii) your User Content does not and will not violate these Terms or any third party’s copyright, trademark, patent, trade secret, right to privacy or publicity, or any other proprietary, personal, or other right of any kind; (iii) you are under no obligation that would in any way interfere with or prohibit your disclosure or use of the User Content you provide; and (iv) your User Content contains no material or information furnished to you in confidence or with the understanding that it would not be disclosed or published.

 License to the MLA and/or the Participating Societies